satimoto/go-lnm/DEPLOY.md

 # The full path to a file (or pipe/device) that contains the password for unlocking the wallet
 # wallet-unlock-password-file=/home/ubuntu/.lnd/wallet_password

+# Reject requests with non-zero push amounts
+rejectpush=true

+# Hold HTLCs until there is an interceptor
+requireinterceptor=true

 [Bitcoin]
 # Turn on Bitcoin mode